-Paso Oggioni is not the typical trek and is not for beginners.
-The trek leads us 'off trail,' up and over steep slopes, showing us views of Torres del Paine National Park that few people see.
-Instead of trekking up and back down out of Valley Silencio, we will push forward through thick forest, crossing wild creeks, and up rocky steep slopes to gain the rarely seen Oggioni Pass.
+Paso Oggioni is not the typical trek and certainly is not for beginners.
+The trek leads us 'off trail' up and over steep slopes, showing us views of Torres del Paine National Park that few people get to see.
+Instead of trekking up and back down Valley Silencio we will hike through thick forest, crossing wild creeks and up steep rocky slopes to gain the rarely seen Oggioni Pass.

-This program is physically demanding.
-You should be in very good physical condition for these programs.
-We recommend folks be able to hike long distances, uphill and downhill, up to 10 hours a day and with a 15 kilogram pack.
+You should be in very good condition for this program, it is both a physically and mentally demanding trek.
+We recommend that you be able to hike long distances, uphill and down, up to 10 hours a day with a 15 kilogram pack.
 We typically cover elevations from 200m to 1200m per day.
-You should also have keen mental strength and a sense of determination to resist tough elements like strong winds, frozen rain or snowfall - even in the summer.
-You should be well-accustomed to sleeping in a two-person tent, and willing to support the group with all camp activities.
-The weather in Patagonia is as unpredictable as the landscape, and dealing with different levels of discomfort is one of the biggest challenges of Patagonian trekking.
+You should also have keen mental strength and a sense of determination to resist tough elements such as strong winds and frozen rain or snowfall - even in the summer.
+You should be well accustomed to sleeping in a two-person tent and willing to support the group in all camp activities.
+The weather in Patagonia is as unpredictable as the landscape and dealing with different levels of discomfort is one of the biggest challenges of Patagonian trekking.

 • guide with satellite communication devices (Delorem InReach) & park radio